Nevermole/btt-toggl/README.md

 # Toggl script for BTT

 ## Install
-Just run `npm install -g btt-toggl` it will ask for your API token to communicate with the Toggl API.
+Run `npm install -g btt-toggl` it will ask for your API token to communicate with the Toggl API.
+And then copy and paste generated JSON from command line into BTT.
+Done

 ## Functionality